Vladimir Ignatyuk (icebreaker): Vladimir Ignatyuk (2003–present)

 In 2006, Vladimir Ignatyuk was chartered by Royal Dutch Shell together with a flotilla of other contracted icebreakers from Russia, Finland and Sweden to support the company's oil exploration activities in the Beaufort Sea.
 Although Shell did not manage to begin exploratory drilling until 2012, by which time Vladimir Ignatyuk was no longer part of the support fleet, the initial plan would have brought together two key components of Gulf Canada's original Arctic drilling system developed and built in the early 1980s: the Conical Drilling Unit (CDU) Kulluk and one of the Arctic Class 4 icebreakers designed to protect it from drifting ice during drilling operations.
 Vladimir Ignatyuk returned to her home port, Murmansk, from the three-year deployment in the US waters in September 2008.

-In late 2008, Vladimir Ignatyuk began towing the hull of the Hutton TLP platform from Murmansk to Cadiz, Spain, for rebuilding.
+In late 2008, Vladimir Ignatyuk began towing the hull of the Hutton TLP platform from Murmansk to Cádiz, Spain, for rebuilding.
 The decommissioned tension-leg platform had been acquired by Sevmorneftegaz in 2002 and its 19,000-tonne topsides had already been transferred to a new ice-resistant production platform being built for the Prirazlomnoye field in the Pechora Sea.
 While underway to Lerwick for refueling, one of the tow lines connecting the 23,000-tonne platform hull to the two tugboats broke free, but was later reconnected.
 In the end, the hull was towed to Cromarty Firth where it remained until it was towed to a scrapyard in 2021.